INN/news-match-donation-shortcode/readme.txt

 	- `.newsmatch-donation-form button[type="submit"]` for the submit button
 	- `.newsmatch-donation-form button[type="submit"]:hover` for the hovered submit button

-= Must I be a News Match program participant to use this plugin? =
+= Do I have to be a News Revenue Hub client to use this plugin? =

-Technically, no. Practically speaking, yes.
+Yes.

-If you want to run your own donation server, it should accept queries in these forms:
+This plugin is also compatible with any donation system that can accept queries in this format:

 - Setting up a recurring donation: `http://live.example.org/memberform?org_id=organizatino&amount=25.00&installmentPeriod=<yearly|monthly>&campaign=<salesforce campaign ID>`
 - Single donation: `http://live.example.org/donateform?org_id=organization&amount=50.00`

 It should have live and staging URLs.

-= Must my organization use this plugin if we are a News Match member? =
+= Does my organization have to use this plugin if we are a News Match member? =

 No, but we do recommend it as a way of simplifying your News Match donation pipeline.